 The scary part about the “stupid” myth is that everyone knows it’s not true, but the reverse is often only whispered about.
 My patients are horrified by the loss of verbal memory that often accompanies declining estrogen levels in menopause.
 I must admit it scares me to death, as my livelihood is deeply dependent on verbal skills.
 Many neurologists are now giving serious consideration to encouraging hormone replacement therapy for menopausal women who have a strong family history of Alzheimer’s disease.
 Parkinson’s disease, another potential cause of dementia, is far less common in women who take HRT and while stroke risk complicates the risk/benefit profile, some women are very willing to take that risk to reduce their chances of verbal decline.
 To borrow a concept from Harvard gynecologist Dr. Alan Altman, it appears that estrogen is not a “repairer”, per se, of verbal memory, but perhaps a preserver.

 MYTH: Men do fine without estrogen, so women don’t really need it.

 FACT: Men actually do have estrogen, and have health consequences without it.

-For patients that do need progesterone with the estrogen,
+For patients that do need progesterone with their estrogen

-A much better Hormone Replacement Program utilizes a combination of human bioidentical Estrogen (available as Bi-Est (Estradiol and Estriol)), with or without the addition of Progesterone (a human bioidentical hormone).
+A much better hormone replacement therapy utilizes a combination of human bioidentical estrogen (available as Bi-Est (Estradiol and Estriol)), with or without the addition of progesterone (a human bioidentical hormone).
 If you have had a hysterectomy and no longer have ovaries, the risk of ovarian and uterine cancer goes away.
-You do not need to cycle progesterone with Estrogen any longer.
+You do not need to cycle progesterone with estrogen any longer.